 Find out what is expected of you

-- Find out your role within the firm – for example, during ward rounds, are you expected to write in the notes, look at observations or identify what medications the patient is taking?
+- Find out your role – for example, during ward rounds, are you expected to write in the notes, look at observations or identify what medications the patient is taking?

 - Find out when your consultant performs a ward round.